 JOIN THE NORTHWEST FIRELIGHT CHORALE

 Interested in joining The Northwest Firelight Chorale?
-Are you wondering what we’re all about, or whether or not you’d fit in?
+Are you wondering what we’re all about, or whether or not this is the right choir for you?
 Read on …

-- ♦ To get started, email Deeji to schedule a simple part-placement audition.
+- ♦ To get started, email Deeji for an audition.

 Q&A WITH THE DIRECTOR, DEEJI KILLIAN:

 We are a fabulous, spirited, loving group of individuals who enjoy making fantastic, soul-stirring music together.
 We are currently between the ages of 18 and 74.
 We are gay, straight, black, white (and various combos), working in a variety of professions and living anywhere from Renton to Bothell to Kirkland to Edmonds and into Seattle proper.
 We’re all beautiful beings who are passionate about coming together every week to make insanely incredible music!

 “Gee, that sounds lovely.
 What type of singer are you looking for?
 Do I need to have choral singing experience?”

 Our singers come from a wide variety of musical backgrounds; from musical theater and opera, to jazz and folk.
 Some read music very well and others are experienced choral singers who learn quickly by ear.
 A total beginning singer with no choral singing experience would likely feel overwhelmed in our choir.

 “Hey!
 This is sounding better and better.
 What kind of music do y’all sing?”

 We sing everything from world music, sacred and secular folk music and spirituals to show choir, musical theater, jazz and classical.
 In other words, quite the variety!